 I didn’t set out with a theme for my Christmas decor this year.
 It just happened.

 which led to this…

-that look like presents!;) Whether I set out with it or not, gifts are my Christmas theme this year!
+These homemade holiday placecard holders are meant to that like presents!;) Whether I set out with it or not, gifts are my Christmas theme this year!

 This is another project that will help use up those leftover 2×4 ends that are just sitting un-used in your garage ~ and it’s super quick to make!